These clever patio cover ideas will help you transform your outdoor space into an even more functional and beautiful place to spend time in.

 Parasols are the perfect solution for small patios and balconies – you can easily get enough coverage for a small area if the umbrella is large enough and tilts.
 They're also useful in any season, protecting you from rain and wind during colder weather, and sun during the summer.

-6. Choose clever garden seating with built-in coverage
+12. Choose clever outdoor seating with built-in coverage

 If your patio is small and you want an interesting-looking alternative to an arbour or pergola, then this unique garden wheel bench could be the answer.
 Granted, it's not really an option if you already have lots of garden furniture, but if you're moving house and want a completely new look, it's such a great idea.
 The interior is water-resistant, too, and the polycarbonate roof helps keep the heat in, like a mini-greenhouse.